 Choose science or a related field for careers.

 Growing Up WILD helps connect children to the outdoors in a number of ways:

-Several of the 27 activities involve children directly exploring nature outdoors.
+Several of the 27 activities, and over 400 experiences, involve children directly exploring nature outdoors.

 All of the activities include a Take Me Outside section that offers specific suggestions for getting children active outdoors, with nature walks, physical games, and other activities.

 Many of the activities’ Centers & Extensions and Home Connections sections include ideas for furthering children’s exploration outdoors.

 A growing body of research indicates that young children learn in ways that are markedly different from older children and adults.
 Children in the early childhood years learn primarily through their senses and from direct experience.
 They develop an understanding about the world through play, exploration, and creative activities, and by watching and imitating adults and other children.